keymasterr/Firefox-UI-Theme-Tweaks-and-Bottom-Tabs/README.md

 And I hate that circle around the Back button.
 So as full-width search panel on bottom.

-Also the color theme was changed to be less contrast.
+Also the Dark color theme was changed to be less contrast.

+**UPD:** If you are struggling from bold fonts (I believe it happens on MacOS Catalina), there is a rule in _userContent.css_ to fix inpropper font smoothing.
+Put that file next to _userChrome.css_.

 ## How to install